fabiosenracorrea/dynamodb-provider/readme.md

 ### single table execute transaction

-Works the logic same as [executeTransaction](#execute-transaction) from the provider, the params for the create/update/delete methods can be used here to build the transaction, as well as using `validate` calls to ensure the rules of your action are being respected
+Works the logic same as [transaction](#execute-transaction) from the provider, the params for the create/update/delete methods can be used here to build the transaction, as well as using `validate` calls to ensure the rules of your action are being respected

 #### Parameters reminder: